- My Tweets

-In 2009, his composition Merħba, a poem of hospitality was awarded the United Planet Writing Prize.
-His Maltese poems have been translated into around twenty languages, including Spanish, French, Russian, Mandarin, Kannada and Japanese.
+In 2009, Cassar's multilingual composition Merħba, a poem of hospitality was awarded the United Planet Writing Prize.
+His Maltese poems have been translated into over twenty languages.

-Bejn / Between, a selection of 33 Maltese poems with parallel translation in English (by the author, Éire Stuart & Alex Vella Gera), plus the long English poem The Long Rope, was published and presented in Malta on 30th December 2011 (Ed.
+Bejn / Between, a selection of 33 Maltese poems with parallel translation in English (by the author, Éire Stuart & Alex Vella Gera), plus the long English poem The Long Rope, was published in 2011 (Ed.
 Skarta).

 Click here to purchase Antoine Cassar's books via Paypal.